New Printing Methods Vs Old – Fall in Love with Print Again

-Inkjet has become the most common household printing solution.
-Inkjet is a practical purpose for small print runs and is available to the general public at an affordable cost.
-The process involves a printer which communicates digitally with a computer and physically sprays the ink onto the paper.
-This process is best suited to photography and high-quality pictures as liquid ink produces a higher resolution and better-blended imagery.
+Inkjet has become the most common household printing solution and is a practical purpose for small print runs and is available to the general public at an affordable cost.
+The process involves a printer that communicates digitally with a computer and physically sprays the ink onto the paper.
+Liquid ink produces a higher resolution for better-blended imagery and is best suited to photography and high-quality pictures.

 - Colourful work

 - Low Cost

 Once inkjet came, then followed Laser Printing.
 This advanced method produces high quality images by passing a laser beam back and forth over a negatively charged cylinder within the printer.
 It then collects electrically charged powdered ink to transfer the image to the paper.
 Laser printing is best for detailed typography and prints at a much quicker speed to its inkjet counterpart – able to print multiple versions in record time.

 - Text heavy documents